Prakash639/Quiz_App/README.md

 user_answer

-Each quiz attempt generates a unique attempt_id, which is stored for:
+Each quiz attempt generates a unique attempt_id.
+This ID is used to track each submitted answer, calculate the final score, and allow users to review their attempts later.

-Tracking each question submission

-Calculating final score

-Reviewing quiz attempts

 ⚙️ Installation & Setup

-1️⃣ Clone the Repository
+Clone the repository
 git clone https://github.com/your-username/quiz-app.git

 cd quiz-app

-2️⃣ Backend Setup
+Backend Setup
 cd server
 npm install

-Create a .env file:
+Create a .env file with:
 PORT=5000
 DB_HOST=localhost
 DB_USER=root